stippi/voice-assistant/README.md

 - Create an `OAuth 2.0-Client-ID`:
   - Add both `http://localhost:5173` and `http://localhost` to the authorized Javascript origins.
-  - Add both `http://localhost:5173` and `http://localhost` to the authorized redirection URIs (not entirely sure if this is indeed necessary).
+  - Add `http://localhost:5173/google-callback` to the authorized redirection URIs.
 - *Edit* the `OAuth Consent Screen`:
   - Set the start page to `http://localhost:5173` (not sure if this is indeed needed.)
   - Configure the scopes and include `https://www.googleapis.com/auth/calendar` and `https://www.googleapis.com/auth/contacts.readonly`.